 If you start the data with the letter @, the rest should be a file name to read the data from, or - if you want curl to read the data from stdin.
+The contents of the file must already be URL-encoded.
 Multiple files can also be specified.
 Posting data from a file named 'foobar' would thus be done with --data @foobar.
-When --data is told to read from a file like that, carriage returns and newlines will be stripped out.